Applied-Scientific-Research/nvortexVc/README.md

     make -j 4
     sudo make install

 Now, back in this directory you can make all four binaries (2D and 3D, with and without OpenMP).
-If the code doesn't build, possibly because your CPU doesn't support the `-mfma` or `-mavx2` options, just edit `Makefile` and remove those.

     make